Mexican pickled jalapenos (chiles en Vinagre)

 • You can use them for sandwiches, like mushroom and onion sandwiches.

-• They are perfect in sloppy joes’ and vegan sandwiches with mushrooms with bbq.
+• They are perfect for sloppy joes’ and vegan sandwiches with mushrooms and BBQ.

 • With popcorn or other snacks.